WRITING TO HONOR GOD

 1. Begin with a summary of what you received from the work.
 State what you thought the story was about and what the author was trying to accomplish with it.
 This lets the author know how well he or she was able to communicate the story’s key themes to you.

 2. Address your critique to the manuscript, not to the writer.
 Comments within the critique should be in the nature of either “This section needs” or “I didn’t understand this sentence,” or “this paragraph confused me.”
 Do not tell the writer “You need to.”
 They decide what needs to be changed based on the groups’ collective feedback.

 5. Do not judge a person’s theology.
-We have people from various denominations with various beliefs.
+Our membership includes people from various denominations.
 We may not agree with a person’s theology but that does not justify treating them with a lack of respect.
 This is not a Bible Study.
 Therefore, we do not correct each other’s theology.
 If its theology you find disagreeable, you are not obligated to read it and offer a critique.
 You do not have to explain to anyone why.